aidanmeharg/tankbattles/README.md

 out of the screen
 - As a user, I want to have a cooldown period after firing my tank's cannon which restricts me from firing infinitely many consecutive shots
+- As a user, I want to be able to save and quit my current game
+- As a user, I want to have the option to load the previous game, or start a new one